- Job Reference

 - Where you'll work

-Our new care home in Chichester opened in December 2021.
-We’ provide quality
+Our new care home in Chichester opens in the autumn of 2021.
+We’ll provide quality

 care for older people in a luxurious setting.

-Our experienced and committed team deliver the best in permanent and short-
+our experienced and committed team will deliver the best in permanent and short-

 term residential, nursing and specialist dementia care.

-Like in all Care UK homes, the care we provide is tailored to the individual
+Like in all Care UK homes, the care we provide will be fully tailored to the individual

 needs, interests and preferences of each person we care for.
 We call this person-